William de Warenne, 5th Earl of Surrey: Origins

 Although he spent most of his life in England he was raised in Normandy.
 In 1194 William de Warenne was one of those who with Richard I of England licensed the reopening of tournament circuits in England.
-Through his grandfather Geoffrey Plantagenet, Count of Anjou he was cousin to kings Richard and John, and uncle to king Henry III.
+Through his grandfather Geoffrey Plantagenet, Count of Anjou he was cousin to kings Richard and John.
 His father Hamelin de Warenne was son of Geoffrey Plantagenet who married Isabel de Warenne and adopted the surname.
 Therefore, he inherited royal connections through his paternal line and the Earldom of Surrey through his maternal line, a very powerful combination.
 De Warenne was present at the coronation of John, King of England on 27 May 1199.
 When Normandy was lost to the French in 1204 he lost his Norman holdings (in 1202 he was lieutenant of Gascony), but John recompensed him with lordship over the important towns of Grantham and Stamford.
 Such generous grants were not surprising for a royal cousin who posed no threat to the throne and as his sister Adela de Warenne was one of John's mistresses.